Improved DIQKD protocols with finite-size analysis: Single-round bound

 Since the optimization over $\vec{\lambda}$ is a supremum, it follows that for any value of $\vec{\lambda}$, we have a lower bound on $\breve{\lin}_\p(\vec{\constr})$ of the form

 where

 Importantly, such a lower bound is automatically affine with respect to $\vec{\constr}$, and hence we can take it as a possible choice of $\lin_\p$ for the security proof.
 We thus see that in order to find an affine $\lin_\p$ for use in the security proof, it suffices to choose some $\vec{\lambda}$ and compute (or lower-bound) the value of $c_{\vec{\lambda}}$ as defined by Eq.~\eqref{eq:intercept}.
-In addition, this approach yields essentially tight bounds, in the sense that taking the supremum of the bounds given by all possible $\vec{\lambda}$ returns the value of $\breve{\lin}_\p(\vec{\constr})$, by Eq.~\eqref{eq:dual}.
+In addition, this approach yields essentially tight bounds for the asymptotic rates\footnote{There is a technicality here that was overlooked in earlier versions of this work.
+Specifically, even though $\breve{\lin}_\p$ is basically affine over a large range of values (see Sec.~\ref{sec:1rndresults}), the optimal choice of $\lin_\p$ for the asymptotic rates still may not yield the optimal finite-size keyrates at each $n$ when applying the EAT --- this is because choosing a bound $\lin_\p$ that is suboptimal with respect to the asymptotic rates can yield a min-tradeoff function with smaller variance and range, reducing the finite-size corrections.
+However, given the computationally intensive nature of the algorithm we describe here, we did not attempt to optimize the choice of $\lin_\p$ as a function of $n$, instead sticking to the optimal choice for the asymptotic limit.
+Still, as mentioned previously in Sec.~\ref{sec:EAT}, we would expect that any potential improvements by optimizing $\lin_\p$ would at best bring the keyrates somewhat closer to the collective-attacks values shown in Fig.~\ref{fig:experiments}.}, in the sense that taking the supremum of the bounds given by all possible $\vec{\lambda}$ returns the value of $\breve{\lin}_\p(\vec{\constr})$, by Eq.~\eqref{eq:dual}.
 We also note that when there are multiple constraints, for any given $\vec{\constr}$ the corresponding optimal $\vec{\lambda}$ yields a single Bell expression that certifies the same bound on the entropy as all the original constraints.
-When applying this bound in the EAT, the task of choosing $\vec{\lambda}$ here is equivalent to the task in~\cite{ARV19,LLR+19} of choosing a tangent point to the rate curves.
+When applying this bound in the EAT, the task of choosing $\vec{\lambda}$ here is equivalent to the task in~\cite{ARV19,LLR+21} of choosing a tangent point to the rate curves.

 The $H(\hat{A}_x|E)$ term in the optimization can be rewritten based on the approach in~\cite{WLC18}.
 Specifically, we observe that the state produced on $\hat{A}_x E$ by performing Alice's measurement $x$ on $\rho_{ABE}$ and then applying noisy preprocessing could also be obtained by the following process: append an ancilla $T$ in the state